MetaphorData/connectors/metaphor/glue/README.md

 ### Optional Configurations

-You can specify a role ARN with proper policy, the connector will assume the role to access AWS API.
+You can also specify a role ARN with proper policy and let the connector assume the role before accessing AWS APIs.

 ```yaml
 aws: